Patco96/rag-ai-agent/README.md

 python initialize_data.py
 ```

-The, implement the graph on `src/graph.py` and run the agent:
+Then, implement the graph on `src/graph.py` and run the agent:

 ```bash
 python run.py